SiriusXM Satellite Radio (info for techies)

 - TER - displays terrestrial repeater signal

-strength (only present in densely populated cities like Toronto,
+- Only present in densely populated cities like Toronto,

-Montreal, New York, Los Angeles, etc. Originally provided
+Montreal, New York, Los Angeles, etc.

 as an alternate signal source for vehicles driving between very tall

 buildings, under bridges, or through tunnels.
-Your antenna does

 not require a view of the sky in Toronto because the terrestrial